Dyson Institute Village: Design

 The pods which make up the village were designed for fast construction.
 Each pod was made from cross-laminated timber, and they were prefabricated.
 The outside of each pod is wrapped in aluminium.
 The units were manufactured in Scotland complete with furniture and electrical fittings, and then delivered to Hullavington Airfield (a nearby Dyson site) to be completed.

 Originally WilkinsonEyre's director said they wanted to paint the structure, but James Dyson preferred wood interiors.
 The pods were inspired by the Habitat 67 housing development designed in Montreal, Canada, by Moshe Safdie.
 The developers hoped to inspire a feeling of community with the arrangement of the village.
 Visually the pods appear to be a combination of retro and future.

 Each pod has a large front window facing the communal building called the Roundhouse, which has a cafe, a screening room and a gathering area.
 The pods are arranged in a semi-circle facing it.
 The architects stated that the Roundhouse was meant to be the central "social and education hub" of the campus.
 The pods were designed to be sustainable and healthy, with proper ventilation.

 Engineering

-There are 63 pods and there is no steel structural support.
-The pods are arranged in heights of two and three stories.
+The 63 pods have no steel structural support and are arranged two and three high.
 Several of the stacks feature a pod which is cantilevered out 3 m.
 Each pod measures 8 × 4 m.
 Every six pods share a kitchen, a laundry area and a storage area.

-The cross-laminated timber (CLT) created a challenge, because of the natural differences in wood stiffness.
+Structural engineering of the pods and their interconnections was by Glasgow-based Design Engineering Workshop.
+The cross-laminated timber presented a challenge because of the natural differences in wood stiffness.
 Orthotropic plates were utilized to cross the timber in three directions for structural stability.
 Only four bolts connect each pod to the others.
 The four bolts can be installed by one worker in ten minutes.

-The Village was engineered by London based structural engineers Atelier One.